Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Strategy of proof

 Like for the CS model with \eqref{eq:int_hamiltonian}, the SC model is associated to an interpolated Hamiltonian.
 In order to prove necessary concentrations, we also associate to each block of the signal an independent AWGN side channel.
 The Hamiltonian of the perturbed interpolated SC model is thus

-where $\{h_c\}$ are independent (and small) snr values per block, and $\bm{\phi}$ is the SC measurement random matrix (see Fig.~\ref{fig:opSpCoupling} for the structure of the variance of the matrix elements).
-As before, $\mathring{\by}$ is the concatenation of all observations $[{\by}, {\widetilde{\by}}, {\widehat{\by}}]$ or equivalently represents the quenched variables $\bm{\phi}$, $\bs$, $\bz$, $\widetilde\bz$, $\widehat\bz$.
+where $\{h_c\}$ are (small) snr values per block, and $\bm{\phi}$ is the SC measurement random matrix (see Fig.~\ref{fig:opSpCoupling} for the structure of the variance of the matrix elements).
+As before, $\mathring{\by}=[{\by}, {\widetilde{\by}}, {\widehat{\by}},\bm{\phi}]$.
 Taking $\Gamma\!=\!1$ in this model, one recovers the (homogeneous) perturbed interpolated model \eqref{eq:int_hamiltonian}.
 With slight abuse of notation, we will denote by $\langle\!-\!\rangle_{t,h}$ the Gibbs averages associated to this Hamiltonian (i.e. w.r.t the posterior \eqref{gibbs-general} but with the Hamiltonian \eqref{eq:int_hamiltonian_SC} replacing \eqref{eq:int_hamiltonian}).
 This is the same notation as for the Gibbs averages corresponding to \eqref{eq:int_hamiltonian}, however the difference will be clear from the context.